 Visiting Haw Par Villa

-Today, guided tours are available for about $10, but most people take advantage of the free entry and explore the grounds on their own.
-After all, the majority of visitors are there for just one reason: the Ten Courts of Hell exhibit, which doesn’t require a guide to understand.
+Today, guided tours are available for about $10, but there’s no fee for exploring on your own and visiting free attractions like this is one of the best ways to travel on a budget in Singapore.
+The majority of the park’s visitors are there for just one reason anyways: the Ten Courts of Hell exhibit, which doesn’t require a guide to understand.

 The ten courts depict the Buddhist concept of the afterlife, and it’ll turn everything you thought you knew about Buddhism upside down.
 There’s no peace, meditation, or jolly Buddhas to be found here – just blood, guts, and various instruments of torture.